Context is powered by the Thomson Reuters Foundation Newsroom.

 The island's resources shot into the spotlight after Trump pledged to make Greenland part of the United States.

-Although many Greenlanders see its mineral wealth as a path towards independence, mining companies have seen projects stall amid red tape and Indigenous opposition.
+Although many Greenlanders see mineral wealth as a path towards independence, mining companies have seen projects stall due to red tape and Indigenous opposition.

-This could now change as pro-business Demokraatit Party secured a surprise victory in elections this week, a result that could boost Trump's bid to tap the island's mineral wealth.
+This could now change after the pro-business Demokraatit Party secured a surprise victory in March elections, a result that could boost Trump's bid to tap the island's mineral wealth.

 Chile holds the world's largest reserves of lithium, dubbed "white gold" and used in energy storage and electric vehicles.

-However, 90% of lithium reserves are in the Atacama desert and mining them uses vast amounts of water, depleting and contaminating limited supplies for business and Indigenous communities, while also threatening fragile ecosystems.
+But 90% of lithium reserves are in the Atacama Desert and mining them uses vast amounts of water, depleting and contaminating limited supplies for businesses and Indigenous communities, while also threatening fragile ecosystems.

-The government is expected to launch a national minerals strategy in 2025, and plans to invest about $83 billion through 2033, state-run agency Cochilco said in December.
+The government is expected to launch a national minerals strategy in 2025 and plans to invest about $83 billion by 2033, state-run agency Cochilco said in December.

 With reserves of nickel, lithium, cassiterite and bauxite, Brazil has seen a surge in mining activities as well as conflicts in Amazon areas that are rich in biodiversity and home to Indigenous peoples.

-A report released last year by Brazilian NGO Terra de Direitos detected 348 conflicts pitting small-scale farmers, workers, Indigenous and Afro-descendant peoples against mining enterprises between 2020 and 2023.
+A report last year by NGO Terra de Direitos detected 348 conflicts pitting small-scale farmers, workers, Indigenous and Afro-descendant peoples against mining enterprises between 2020 and 2023.

-Brazil plans to ramp things up this year with new exploration projects - particularly in the Jequitinhonha Valley in the southeast, focus of the state government's "Lithium Valley" project aimed at attracting investors.
+New exploration projects are expected this year, particularly in the Jequitinhonha Valley in the southeast, focus of the state government's "Lithium Valley" project.

 Context is powered by the Thomson Reuters Foundation Newsroom.